Featured

 A book called ‘Footprints on the sands of time’ by Oliver Clutton-Brock comprehensively tells the story of the RAF Bomber Command prisoners of war in Germany in 1939 to 1945.

 Impressions of POW camps will have been formed by the film ‘The Great Escape’.
 The realities of what happened when taken prisoner in Nazi Germany by the evil, brutal and repressive regime is quite grim reading.
+There of course are also uplifting tales of survival and the British character telling through.

 The book documents the individual record of the way prisoners were treated and why one in twenty of those who entered captivity did not return alive at the end of the war.
 War crimes and occasional cases of treason are also documented.
 It is a book (like his other book RAF Evaders) where if you open a page at random, the content grabs you and it illuminates some deed, attitude or fact otherwise unthought about.